-Disclosure Quantity Units

-No. of substantiated complaints on customer privacy N/A #

-No. of complaints addressed N/A #

-No. of customers, users and account holders whose information is upurposes N/A # What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Management Approach What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
-Not Applicable Not Applicable What are the Risk/s Identified?
-Identify risk/s related to material topic of the organization Management Approach Not Applicable Not Applicable What are the Opportunity/ies Identified? ement Approach Identify the opportunity/ies related to material topic of the organization Not Applicable No t Applicable
+Disclosure Quantity Units No. of substantiated complaints on customer privacy N/A # No. of complaints addressed N/A # No. of customers, users and account holders whose information is u sed for secondary N/A # purposes IN/A π What is the impact and where does it occur?
+What is the Management Approach organization's involvement in the impact?
+Identify the impact and where it occurs (i.e., primary business What policies, commitment What policies, commitments, goals and targets, responsibilities, operations and/or supply chain) S . hanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Not Applicable Not Applicable What are the Risk/s Identified?
+Management Approach Identify risk/s related to material topic of the organization Not Applicable No t Applicable

+What are the Opportunity/ies Identified?
+Management Approach Identify the opportunity/ies related to material topic of the organization Not Applicable Not Applicable